-There are 157 academic and R&D institutions in Yokohama, a number second only to Tokyo (2016).
+There are 157 academic and R&D institutions in Yokohama, Japan, a number second only to Tokyo (2016).
 The city has a high concentration of engineers; the ratio among the highest in Japan (9.3%, 2017).
 These favorable conditions contribute to Yokohama’s highly skilled workforce.

-Yokohama has an established educational infrastructure that produces an outstanding workforce specialized in Science, Technology, Engineering and Mathematics (STEM).
+Yokohama has an established educational infrastructure that produces a highly skilled workforce specialized in Science, Technology, Engineering and Mathematics (STEM).
 Of the 26 universities in the city, nine are known for STEM.
 These universities collaborate in research with public research institutions and private companies in the region, as well as universities overseas in advanced R&D projects.
 In recent years, universities have also placed an emphasis on technical fields with expected workforce demand.
 For example, in 2018, Yokohama City University inaugurated the School of Data Science, the first of its kind in the Greater Tokyo Area.